Direct debit: Direct debit in different countries

+The term direct debit and its implementation can vary by country and banking framework.
+While the underlying concept, authorising a third party to withdraw funds from a bank account, is generally consistent, the terminology, legal mandates, and scheme operators differ across jurisdictions:

 Europe

-In Europe, the SEPA Direct Debit (SDD) and SEPA Credit Transfer payment schemes are available in each SEPA country for payments within the Eurozone.
+In Europe, the SEPA Direct Debit (SDD) and SEPA Credit Transfer are the standardised payment schemes used for euro-denominated transactions within the Single Euro Payments Area (SEPA) country for payments within the Eurozone.

+These schemes are available across all SEPA member countries for cross-border and domestic payments in euros.

-SEPA Direct Debit initially worked alongside national direct debit schemes until 1 August 2014.
-From that date, only SEPA Direct Debit was permitted for collecting euro-denominated payments in the EU.
-In October 2016, SDD and IBAN became the mandatory methods for euro transfers in all of the EU and EEA, but not mandatory for transfers in other currencies.
+Initially, SEPA Direct Debit operated in parallel with national direct debit systems.
+However, as of 1 August 2014, SDD became the exclusive method for collecting euro-denominated payments within the EU, effectively replacing legacy domestic schemes.

+From October 2016, the use of SEPA Direct Debit and the International Bank Account Number (IBAN) became mandatory for all euro transfers within the EU and European Economic Area (EEA).
+This requirement does not apply to payments in other currencies, which may still use local or alternative systems.

 United Kingdom

 Direct Debit is a payment method for recurring payments in the UK.
 It is the third most popular payment method in the UK, after cash and debit card, according to Payments UK.
 Bacs Payment Schemes Limited is the organisation with responsibility for the Direct Debit scheme.

 Direct Debit was invented by Alastair Hanton while he was working at Unilever as a way of collecting payments more efficiently.
 It commenced operation, as a paper-based system, in 1964.

 Direct Debit accounts for the payment of 73% of household bills and almost nine out of ten British adults have at least one Direct Debit commitment.
-In fact, in 2015 nearly 3.9 billion Direct Debits were processed, representing a year-on-year increase of 239 million which surpasses the previous record for annual growth of 161 million, set in 2004.
+In 2015 nearly 3.9 billion Direct Debits were processed, representing a year-on-year increase of 239 million which surpasses the previous record for annual growth of 161 million, set in 2004.
 4.07 billion Direct Debits were processed in 2016, an increase of 4.9% from 2015.
-Payments UK predicts the figure is expected to rise to 4.4 billion by 2026.
+Payments UK predicted the figure is expected to rise to 4.4 billion by 2026.